distance from YYZ airport to city centre

 Area / Chinatown

-Vibe / An architectural landmark bringing people together through art and culture.
+Vibe / Swooping architectural curves housing local and international art and culture.

 Area / Kensington Market

-Vibe / Dining room meets wine bar bathed in delicate candlelight.
+Vibe / The hidden gem wine bar with standout food, all bathed in delicate candlelight.

-This Toronto establishment is somewhat of a cult favourite amongst locals.
-Opened by highly regarded restauranteur Grant van Gameren, Bar Raval has been coined the most beautiful bar in town and the ultimate surprise on the eyes.
-If you're looking for the perfect place to share some of the most incredibly exquisite pintxos and tapas, accompanied by superb cocktails with your closest friends, look no further.
-The whole experience is nothing short of a magical undertaking - being encapsulated in the meticulously designed mahogany millwork that is strikingly Gaudi-esque, you'll find yourself ordering plate after plate.
+This establishment is somewhat of a cult favourite amongst locals, and for good reason.
+Opened by highly regarded restauranteur Grant van Gameren, its many accolades include being coined the most beautiful bar in town.
+An ideal place to share some of the most incredibly exquisite pintxos and tapas using ingredients sourced directly from Spain, all accompanied by a superb cocktail program.
+Take for instance, the freshly opened tin of drenched mackerel served with locally baked baguette.
+The whole experience is nothing short of escapism - being encapsulated in the meticulously designed mahogany millwork that is strikingly Gaudi-esque, you'll find yourself ordering plate after plate.

 Vibe / Spanish snack bar buzzing with locals from early morning until late night.